propelling-coding/Void-gaming-tutorial/README.md

 sudo xbps-install wine protontricks winetricks

 MangoHud may be important for those wanting an RTSS-like way to monitor in-game stats.
-However, for whatever reason, it cannot monitor Nvidia statistics (atleast for me).
+However, for whatever reason, it cannot monitor Nvidia statistics on specifically void (atleast for me).
 Therefore, I would only recommend it for intel or AMD users.

 sudo xbps-install MangoHud

 ProtonUp-Qt is another essential application, as it allows us to install other compatibility tools, one of which is Glorious Eggroll's proton (called Proton-GE).
 This proton can sometimes improve performance, or even cause games that couldn't run before to run incredibly well.